-William Ritchie was the first to set up the yard of shipbuilding back in 1791.
-The industry witnessed a remarkable success despite the obstacles they had faced.
+William Ritchie was the first to set up a yard of shipbuilding back in 1791.
+The industry witnessed remarkable success despite the obstacles they had faced.
 Upon the retirement of William Ritchie, Charles Connell, who was an employee in the firm, made a bid.
-He managed to take the lead of building ships around Belfast in 1824.
+He managed to take the lead in building ships around Belfast in 1824.
 Connell changed the firm’s name to Charles Connell and Company, becoming an important figure in the city’s folklore.

 Other Long-Forgotten Shipyards